At von Tighe Haus, we will only breed dogs who have been proven breed worthy.

 We train, trial and live with our dogs.
 We know them inside and out!

 We breed West German Working Line GSDs, not show dogs.
 No dog is perfect - not even ours!
 We look for everything in harmony, too much of one element and you can lose another.
 Some people think breeding dogs who are trained in Schutzhund (now IPO) do not make good pets - this is far from true.
 Our dogs are our companions first.
-Our dogs live in our home, swim in our pool, go to work with us, hang out with company and are a constant source of joy in our lives.
+Our dogs live in our home, sleep on our bed, go to work with us, hang out with company and are a constant source of joy in our lives.

 We do not sell our dogs on Kijiji and you will have a hard time finding another breeder who does all that we do.